How big do Friesian horses get?

 Mowing pastures enhances the quality of the grass for horses.
 “Mowing” is a term used to describe the cutting or trimming of grass.
 The mowing process cuts grass to a uniform height in a pasture or lawn.
 Do pastures, paddocks or fields used to graze horses require mowing?
 Is there a potential benefit of mowing?

-Read: How do you win a bet on Bitizen the horse?
+Read: How do you claim a horse?

 When can I turn my horse back on pasture after Frost?